dnalencastre/fi-devops-challenge/README.md

 The current implementation relies on manual instantiation of terraform and kubectl.

-Separate Pipelines/taks for deploying the infrastructure and the application.
+For CI/CD deployment, separate Pipelines/actions/tasks could be used for deploying the infrastructure and the application.

 ### infrastructure
 The infrastructure should have `man-in-the-loop` checks, to avoid completely automated destruction.